cryptfolionz/api/README.md

 ## API Versioning

-At some point in the future, we will push out a stable v1 of the API which you can use to build your applications.
+At some point in the future, we will push out a stable `v1` of this API which you can use to build long-term applications.
+At any time, you can use the `latest` version to access new features, however the latest API may change at any time.

 | Version | Description | Example |
 |---------|-------------|---------|